-- 1) Introduction chapter: a 4 5 page, single-spaced review of literature and the purpose, aims, theoretical framework, and biological/social concepts that form the basis of the body of research being proposed.
-The introduction should be broader and more detailed than what would be included in an NIH proposal.
-A revision of this chapter will become the first chapter in the dissertation. - 2) Specific aims and proposed methods for data collection, analysis, and interpretation: this section should be 13 pages or less and be in the format of the "Research Plan" section of an NIH research proposal.
-The Specific Aims should fit on one single page and the Research Plan should be a maximum of 12 pages.
-See SF424 (R&R) Instructions for the "Research Plan Section" containing Specific Aims and the Research Strategy).
-Include a short description of strategies to protect human subjects, including recruitment and consent procedures and protections against risks, and the status of IRB review of the proposal. - 3) Preliminary plan for three manuscripts: a table mapping each aim to a proposed manuscript title and target journal for publication (see Preliminary Plan example in part 'e.' below). - a.
+- Introduction chapter: a 4 5 page, single-spaced review of literature and the purpose, aims, theoretical framework, and biological/social concepts that form the basis of the body of research being proposed.
+The introduction should be broader and more detailed that what would be included in an NIH proposal.
+A revision of this chapter will become the first chapter in the dissertation. - 2) Specific aims and proposed methods for data collection, analysis, and interpretation: this section should be 12 pages or less and be in the format of the research section of an NIH research proposal (see PHS 398 Instructions, Sections 5.5.2 on Specific Aims and 5.5.3 on Research Strategy).
+Include a brief description of strategies to protect human subjects and the status of IRB review of the proposal. - 3) Preliminary plan for three manuscripts: a table mapping each aim to a proposed manuscript title and target journal for publication (see Preliminary Plan example in part 'e.' below). - a.
 Literature reviews: In most cases, it will not be acceptable to propose a literature review as one of the three manuscripts.
 Instead, the review of literature should be included in the introduction chapter.
 Exceptions may be considered if a formal systematic review is a specific aim of the dissertation work. - b.
-Authorship: For each paper, include a statement that shows the student will be the primary author, how the content will represent the student's work, and how order of authorship for collaborators will be determined. - c.
+Authorship: For each paper, include a statement that shows the student will be the primary author, how the content will represent the student's work, and how order of authorship for collaborators will be determined.

+- c.
 Timeline: Indicate the expected stage of submission at the time the dissertation will be defended (i.e., submitted, in press, or published).
-Students are expected to be prepared to submit at least two of the three manuscripts for publication by the time of the final dissertation defense.
+Students are expected to have submitted at least two of the three manuscripts for publication by the time of the final dissertation defense. - d.

-- d.
 Formatting: Follow good practices for technical document formatting.
 Include the page number and version date in the footer.
 Add running line numbers.
-Use headings and a table of contents for ease of navigation. - e.
-Example Preliminary Plan Table:
+Use headings and a table of contents for ease of navigation.